geetua/trump-data/README.md

 * Jobs and trade were mentioned constantly throughout the speeches, but economy less so
 * Sanders was discussed briefly at the beginning, then brought up again at the end
 * There was a segment in the speeches that heavily focused on ISIS, but it was relatively low frequency overall
+* Immigration had a similar bursty pattern, but was a more heavy focus overall than ISIS
 * Obamacare increased in frequency of mentions towards the end of the speeches
 * "Crooked" (to describe Clinton), was used only a few times towards beginning of speeches (though anecdotally, this appears seemingly more often in Tweets - should follow up on that)